-- 1. Deleting a volume erases the recordings in it. - 2.
-If running firmware revision 4.5, users cannot downgrade to firmware 4.4 or earlier. - 3.
-The lift on the 16TB volume limitation also applies to USB3.0 external storage.
+- 2. If running firmware revision 4.x, users cannot downgrade to earilier firmware (e.g., 3.x). - 3.
+Delete a volume erases the recordings in it. - 4.
+The lift on the 16TB volume limitation also applies to USB3.0 texternal storage.

-- Some low quality Ethernet cables with smaller core diameter can seriously reduce the transmission rate.
+Some low quality Ethernet cables with smaller core diameter can seriously reduce the transmission rate.
 Use CAT5e or CAT6 cables with a wire gauge of 24AWG for NVR's uplink port.
-A thicker core 24 AWG network cable can offer less resistance than a 26 AWG or 28 AWG network cable. - 2.
+A thicker core 24 AWG network cable can offer less resistance than a 26 AWG or 28 AWG network cable.

 Use shielded cables in high noise environments where cross talk and EMI can occur.

 Due to the limitation of system resources, the fisheye's all dewarp modes (including 10/1R/103R/108R) can only take place in a 1x1 view cell, for one fisheye camera.

 The onboard PoE are end-span ports.